 A representation has also been received from Hampshire Swifts.
 This is a charity devoted to the conservation of Swifts in Hampshire and part of a national network of Swift groups throughout the UK.
 It is requested that consent for the proposed development should include a requirement for multiple internal nest sites for Swifts.
-Hampshire Swifts strongly recommend the installation of at least 10 integral Swift bricks within the development - and that this is secured by the imposition of a planning condition.
+Hampshire Swifts strongly recommend the installation of at least 10 integral Swift bricks within the development.
+The applicants' agent has responded to this comment to confirm that they agree to the imposition of a condition to secure this provision.